ChristianGleitzman/Password-Manager/README.md

 ## Improvements

 A possible improvement that could be made, which can be previewed in the registration process, is to have a master password hint.
 This password hint can then be sent to the email address entered by the user if they forget their master password.
+A possible extra security improvement would involve adding a session timeout due to inactivity where, say after 5 minutes, the user is required to log back into the application.

 ## Disclaimer